abdessamad-makan/Telecom-customers-classification-/README.md

 1. Clone this repository to your local machine.
 2. Install the necessary dependencies (Python, required libraries, etc.).
 3. Explore the Jupyter notebooks in the `notebooks/` directory to understand the project workflow.
-4. Execute the source code in the `src/` directory to train and evaluate the model.
+4. Execute the source code model.py in the `project/` directory to train the model.
-5. Make adjustments as needed or contribute by proposing improvements via pull requests.
+5. Make sur to open all folder `project/` content and execute the source code app.py to go on the web site of model deployment.
+6. Enjoy

 Feel free to open issues for any questions or suggestions!